Impact of income tax on capital budgeting decisions

 ** Value from present value of $1 table.

-Residual value (salvage value) is taxable because it has not been considered while computing depreciation.
-At the end of the useful life, the equipment will have a book value of zero.
+- Residual or salvage value is taxable because it has not been considered while computing the annual depreciation expense.
+The equipment will have a book value of zero at the end of its useful life.

 We can also present the solution in horizontal format as follows: